psyinfra/onyo/README.md

 - `.onyo/templates/` contains:
   - the templates for the `onyo new --template <template>` command (see "Template Files")
+- `.onyo/validation/`
+  - Files describing rules for asset files and their fields

 ## Template Files

 Templates can be used with the command `onyo new --template <template>
 <directory>` and are stored in the folder `.onyo/templates/`.
-Templates will then be copied as a basis for a new asset file, and after saving the newly created asset will be checked for valid YAML syntax.
+Templates will be copied as a basis for a new asset file, and can then be edited.
+After saving the newly created asset will be checked for valid YAML syntax.

 The default template that gets used when `onyo new` is called is `.onyo/templates/standard`.
 It can be updated with